mozilla/explainers/README.md

-When there is consensus on an incubation or standardization destination for the explainer, follow the destination’s process for migration or incorporation, and move the explainer’s file(s) remaining in this repo to the [archive folder](https://github.com/mozilla/explainers/tree/main/archive).
+When there is consensus on an incubation or standardization destination for the explainer, follow the destination’s process for migration or incorporation, and move any remaining file or folder from the explainer to the [archive folder](https://github.com/mozilla/explainers/tree/main/archive).

 ## References
 Useful reading before/while writing an Explainer: